Bukit Panjang: Road

-The Bukit Panjang MRT station on the Downtown line opened on 27 December 2015.
-It provides Bukit Panjang residents with direct train access to the Downtown Core.

 Cycling

-There is a total of 8.5km-worth of cycling paths around Bukit Panjang to facilitate active mobility as part of the Land Transport Authority's Walk-Cycle-Ride initiative.
+There is a total of 8.5 km-worth of cycling paths around Bukit Panjang to facilitate active mobility as part of the Land Transport Authority's Walk-Cycle-Ride initiative.
 The first batch of cycling paths was constructed along Petir Road in 2018 by the Holland-Bukit Panjang Town Council.
-The network has since expanded to cover areas such as Fajar, Bangkit, Jelapang and Senja.
-Together with the Pang Sua Park Connector, Bukit Panjang Park Connector and Bukit Panjang (Woodlands Road to KJE) Park Connector, the cycling paths form the backbone of the town's 16km cycling network.
+The network has since expanded to cover areas such as Fajar, Bangkit, Jelapang, and Senja.
+Together with the Pang Sua Park Connector, Bukit Panjang Park Connector, and Bukit Panjang (Woodlands Road to KJE) Park Connector, the cycling paths form the backbone of the town's 16 km cycling network.

 Politics

 Bukit Panjang is politically divided into two constituencies, namely the Bukit Panjang Single Member Constituency and the Cashew and Zhenghua wards of the Holland-Bukit Timah Group Representation Constituency.

 Bukit Panjang SMC mainly consists of the Pending, Bangkit and Fajar areas.
 Its Member of Parliament is Liang Eng Hwa.

 Senja, Segar, and Jelapang are located in Zhenghua ward of Holland-Bukit Timah GRC where its Member of Parliament is Edward Chia.
-Petir, Gangsa and Chestnut areas belong to the Cashew division of Holland-Bukit Timah GRC with its Member of Parliament being Vivian Balakrishnan.
+Petir, Gangsa, and Chestnut areas belong to the Cashew division of Holland-Bukit Timah GRC with its Member of Parliament being Vivian Balakrishnan.